 The Hunter Presbytery is a regional council of the Uniting Church in the Synod of NSW and the ACT.
-It broadly includes the geographic area in New South Wales known as The Hunter.
+It broadly includes the geographic area in New South Wales known as the Hunter region.
+It could well be said that we are a presbytery “from the Valley to the Sea” (Tasman).

-The members of presbytery include ministry agents and lay people representing 33 Congregations and 2 Faith Communities within the Hunter region.
-Some of these have multiple worship centres, which means there are 55 locations across the presbytery where the Uniting Church meets to worship and engage in ministry and God’s mission.
+The members of presbytery include ordained Ministers, Pastors and other lay people, representing 35 Congregations within The Hunter Presbytery.
+Some of these have multiple worship centres, which means there are 53 locations across the presbytery where the Uniting Church meets to worship and engage in ministry and God’s mission.

-The role of the presbytery is to stimulate and encourage congregations within its bounds to strengthen and assist one another and to promote participation in the wider aspects of the church.
+The role of the presbytery is to “exercise oversight over congregations within its bounds, encouraging them to strengthen one another’s faith, to bear one another’s burdens, and exhorting them to fulfil their high calling in Christ Jesus.
+The Presbyery will also promote those wider aspects of the work of the Church committed to it by the Synod and Assembly.”
 This includes individual and corporate actions for positive change in society – a focus of the Uniting Church in Australia.

 For the Uniting Church, the true tests of our faith in Jesus Christ are our individual and corporate actions in the world in which we live.